 Patients and healthcare providers rely on accurate labeling for care and treatment decisions.
 However, many oncology products on the market today have outdated labeling, despite new information coming available in the post-marketing setting that could support labeling changes, including updated indications for use.

 Project Renewal is working to address this public health challenge of outdated product labeling by establishing a set of processes and procedures to inform regulatory decisions for oncology product labeling updates, including potential updated indications for use.

-Labeling updates made under Project Renewal are intended to provide updated evidence to inform safe and effective use of oncology products.
+Labeling updates made under Project Renewal could reduce potential risk to patients by providing healthcare providers with updated evidence to inform safe and effective use of oncology products.